 Facebook dark mode is nearly ready for launch, and a few lucky users have even been able to try it before its begins rolling out globally.
 So what is it, and why should you be interested?

-Facebook dark mode is a new look for the social network that replaces its usual bright, white interface with black and shades of gray.
-It's a small change, but an important one.
+Facebook dark mode is a new look for the social network that replaces its usual bright, white interface with black and shades of gray for both desktop and mobile.
+It's a small change, but an important one for many users.

-Dark mode isn't just about looks, though.
-While the jury is out on whether cutting down on blue light actually helps you sleep better at night, a darker interface certainly reduces glare when you're using the app after dark, making for a more comfortable social experience.
+It's a refreshing alternative to the standard color scheme, but that's not the only reason many users are looking forward to making the switch.
+Some people find white text on a dark background much easier to read, and although the jury is out on whether cutting down on blue light actually helps you sleep better at night, a darker interface certainly reduces glare when you're using the app after dark.

 There's a potential benefit for your phone's battery, too.
 Researchers from Google have found that pixel color has a direct effect on power draw, with black pixels using significantly less energy than white ones.
 This is particularly true for devices with AMOLED screens, where pure black pixels are actually switched off.
 Swapping Facebook's bright, white interface to something darker could therefore help your mobile devices last noticeably longer between chargers.

 It's worth bearing in mind that the look of Facebook dark mode might change before it's rolled out worldwide, or in response to feedback afterwards.
 The company has made some minor adjustments to WhatsApp dark mode since its release, adjusting contrast levels, and may do the same for other apps.

 With that in mind, here's how to experience the dark side of Facebook on desktop and mobile devices.